From droop to optimality: The potential of volt/var control for power distribution grid enhancement

 In this section, we approach the analysis of the different Volt/VAr controllers from a different perspective.
-The goal is to evaluate for each of the three controllers, how much power can be fed into the grid without exceeding the upper voltage limit at any bus.
+The goal is to evaluate for each of the three controllers, how much power can be fed into the grid without exceeding the upper voltage limit at any bus in the steady state.
 Active power production is assumed to be equal at all load buses and increased linearly until the critical point and beyond.
 Figure \ref{virtual_reinforcement} presents the results.
 In the absence of any Volt/VAr control, the first overvoltages occur at a maximum infeed of 407~kW.
-Using local droop control (both standard or ML-tuned) the critical amount is about 490~kW.
+Using local droop control (both standard or \ac{ML}-tuned) the critical amount is about 490~kW.
 Both the ideal \ac{ORPF} approach and \ac{OFO} are able to increase the infeed limit to 535 kW.
-Hence, \ac{OFO} optimally virtually reinforces the grid.
+Hence, \ac{OFO} optimally enhances the grid.
 Compared to local droop control, \ac{OFO} increases the maximum grid capacity by 45~kW or more than 9\%.
 This emphasizes the potential economic value of establishing communication to achieve better Volt/VAr control in distribution grids.
 In fact, in the absence of large disturbance changes, \ac{OFO} achieves the same grid enhancement as the idealized \ac{ORPF} controller.
 As a result, the two respective curves in Figure \ref{virtual_reinforcement} are overlapping.